What is the Fulbright English Teaching Assistant (ETA) Program?

 - Be supportive of the ETA during his/her adaptation to a new working and living environment

 - Preference is given to institutions in under-served areas with limited or no prior access to native English speakers

 How to Apply

-Things to remember when filling out an application:
+Things to remember when filling out the application:

-- Please note any word or character limit for writing portions of the application and give your answers within the limit.
+- Note any word or character limit for writing portions of the application and answer within the limit.

 Following are the main steps for selection for the Fulbright ETA program:

-Short List: Based on the recommendations of the application review committee, a shortlist for visit is created.
+Short List: Based on the recommendations of the application review committee, a shortlist for site visits is created.